KieranSweeden/gig-mate/TESTING.md

 <br>

 - Repertoire.html contained one warning surrounding the lack of headers.
-This is fixed on load when JavaScript inserts objects that contain headers.
+This is fixed on load when JavaScript inserts elements that contain headers.

 <img src="documentation/validations/repertoire-page-validator.jpg">